jtejido/geodesy-php/README.md

-It also allows coordinate conversions between the ff:

 ## Position Conversion ##

+It also allows coordinate/geographical conversions between the ff:

 1. Polar to Cartesian